sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/grafana.md

-keywords: grafana, dashboard, sustainable, sustainability, green
+keywords: grafana, dashboard, observability, sustainability, green, power consumption, carbon, CO₂
-description: How to import and configure Hardware Sentry's Sustainable IT Dashboards for Grafana.
+description: How to import and configure Hardware Sentry's Observability and Sustainability Dashboards for Grafana.

 # Grafana Dashboards

 <!-- MACRO{toc|fromDepth=1|toDepth=2|id=toc} -->

-> **Warning**: The current version of the Grafana dashboards has been tested with Grafana v8.5.0 Note that previous versions of Grafana may not be fully compatible with the built-in dashboards.

-[Grafana](https://grafana.com/) can easily display the metrics collected by **${project.name}** and stored in a Prometheus Server.
-Sentry Software provides pre-built **Observability and Sustainability** dashboards that leverage these metrics to report on the health of the hardware of the monitored systems, and on the carbon emissions of these systems:
+The **Hardware Sentry Observability and Sustainability** dashboards for Grafana give you immediate visibility into your monitored environment.
+The organized views expose health metrics for all monitored hardware systems and bring real-time metrics and projected trends on electricity consumption and costs, as well as CO₂ emissions for your entire infrastructure into unified observability dashboards.
+Once you have configured the [dashboard provider](#Configuring_the_Dashboard_Provider) and the [data source](#Configuring_the_Data_Source), the dashboards are automatically available from the **Dashboard** menu on the **Home** page.

 ![Hardware Sentry Observability and Sustainability Dashboard](../images/grafana-sustainable-it.png)

+> **Warning**: The current version of the **Hardware Sentry Observability and Sustainability** dashboards has been tested with Grafana v8.5.0 Note that previous versions of Grafana may not be fully compatible with the built-in dashboards.

 ## Prerequisites